 Anja Steinbauer took her PhD at Hamburg University on the modern Chinese philosopher Tang Junyi, and also has an MA in philosophy from King’s College London.
 She is the President and “founding mother” of Philosophy For All, which popularises philosophy in London by holding lectures, debates and other events.

 Grant Bartley, a Philosophy Now Editor, has degrees in philosophy from King’s College London and the University of Kent at Canterbury.
 You can freely download the introduction and first three chapters of his book The Metarevolution, which can also be purchased from Amazon.com as a paperback or Kindle edition and from Amazon.co.uk as a paperback or Kindle edition.
-He presents the Philosophy Now Radio Show on Resonance FM.
+He presented the Philosophy Now Radio Show on Resonance FM.
 Some of his short stories are available from Authortrek.

 Bora Dogan is Philosophy Now’s Digital Editor.
 He studied philosophy and mathematics at the London School of Economics, journalism at Columbia University, and artificial intelligence at University College London.

 Tim Madigan is one of Philosophy Now’s US Editors.
 He has a PhD in Philosophy from the State University of New York at Buffalo, and at one time edited Free Inquiry magazine.
 He is now Professor and Chair of the Philosophy Department at St. John Fisher College in Rochester, NY.
 He recently published a book called W. K. Clifford and the “Ethics of Belief”.